2008–09 Rochdale A.F.C. season

-The 2008–09 Rochdale A.F.C. season was the club's 88th season in the Football League, and the 35th consecutive season in the bottom division of the League.
+The 2008–09 season was Rochdale A.F.C.'s 102nd in existence and their 35th consecutive in the fourth tier of the English football league (League Two).
 Rochdale finished the season in 6th place in League Two, but missed out on promotion to League One after losing in the play-off semi-final against Gillingham.
 Adam Le Fondre finished as the club's top goal scorer with twenty goals in all competitions.